emberjs/rfcs/text/0000-decorators.md

 should be included.
 This section should remain updated and included in the main guides for as long as `EmberObject` is a part of Ember's public API.

+## Acceptance Commitments

+> This section serves to capture the various commitments accepting this RFC
+> would entail.

+* Adds support for decorators and class fields to Ember's public API.
+Transforms would be included out of the box as well.
+* Allows computed properties to work as a native decorators on native classes.
+* Adds the `@action` decorator for defining actions on native classes.

 ## Drawbacks

 * The `ComputedProperty` class has long been considered intimate API.
 Even with